 Resize the table: Click the table, click in its top-left corner, then Shift-drag the white square in the bottom-right corner to resize the table proportionally.

-Change the alternating row color setting: Click the table; in the Format sidebar, click the Table tab; then deselect or select Alternating Row Color.
-(To choose a different color, click the color well.)
+Change the alternating row colour setting: Click the table; in the Format sidebar, click the Table tab; then deselect or select Alternating Row Colour.
+(To choose a different colour, click the colour well.)

 Change the look of a table: Click the table, then use the controls in the Table tab of the sidebar to make changes, such as adding a table name or outline.